sabine-aa/ems-challenge/README.md

   5- Search bar **DONE**

-  6- Sorting by various fields **DONE : SORTING BY ID AND FULL NAME, IT IS GONNA SHOW THE ARROW ON THE ID ONLY IF YOU WANT TO SORT BY FULL NAME YOU HAVE TO CLICK ON IT SO THE ARROW SHOWS**
+  6- Sorting by various fields **DONE : SORTING BY ID AND FULL NAME, IT IS GONNA SHOW THE ARROW ON THE ID ONLY AT FIRST IF YOU WANT TO SORT BY FULL NAME YOU HAVE TO CLICK ON IT SO THE ARROW SHOWS**

   7- Filtering **DID THE FILTERING ON THE TIMESHEETS VIEW ONLY**